-- 1. Establishing the context within which the work and the risks lie. - 2.
+- confirming the purpose and scope, including identification of: - the relevant objectives - the decisions that need to be made - scope inclusions and exclusions - appropriate assumptions and the basis of those assumptions - relevant stakeholders and the extent of their influence on, and input to, the risk management process - appropriate risk assessment tools and techniques - required resources - required investigations or research interdependencies with other projects, processes or activities. - 2.
 Identifying the hazard/s which involves asking and answering the 2 questions, "What can happen?" and "How/Why might it happen?"
 It is important that all steps within a task or project are defined and examined to determine associated risks.
-This can be achieved through a number of processes, e.g. task analysis. - 3.
-Analysing the risks, which culminates in producing a "level of risk".
+This can be achieved through a number of processes, e.g. task analysis.

+- Analysing the risks, which culminates in producing a "level of risk".
 This is achieved by determining the likelihood of incidents occurring and the consequences if the incidents do occur. - 4.
 Evaluating the risks includes prioritising risks and determining whether particular risks are acceptable or unacceptable.
 As it is impossible to eliminate risks completely without eliminating tasks, we need to "live" with those that are acceptable, as long as some controls are in place. - 5.
 Treating the risks.
 There are a number of strategies that can be employed to treat risks, e.g. Risk avoidance, risk reduction, risk transference and risk acceptance and retention.
 We will look at ways to reduce or control risks, which can result in injury and/or damage, by taking appropriate actions.